-Forktail Blue Eye Rainbowfish (Pseudomugil furcatus) Fish Species Profile
+Forktail Blue Eye Rainbowfish (Pseudomugil furcatus) Species Profile & Care Guide

 The Forktail Blue-eye Rainbowfish is a small, hardy, adaptable and peaceful species and is easy to keep making them ideal for beginner aquarists as well as more advanced aquarists.

 Their colours are beautiful and impressive, they display yellow pelvic fins, and the upper edge of the pectoral fins is also yellow.
 The caudal fin has thin black upper and lower edges.